On some properties of the asymptotic Samuel function

-Now, let us assume that $B$ is a, non-necessarily regular, ring.
-Observe that, for our discussions, the case $\dim(B)=0$ can be left out, thus through the paper we will be assuming that $\dim(B)\geq 1$.
-Paralleling the previous discussion, for a prime ideal ${\mathfrak p}\subset B$, using the asymptotic Samuel function we can define the following filtrations: for $r\in {\mathbb R}_{>0}$,
+{\bf (B), (C)} Let $B$ be a non-necessarily regular ring.
+For our discussions, the case $\dim(B)=0$ can be left out, thus through the paper we will be assuming that $\dim(B)\geq 1$.
+For a prime ideal ${\mathfrak p}\subset B$, using the asymptotic Samuel function we can define the following filtrations: for $r\in {\mathbb Q}_{>0}$,